Archbishop’s

 seek to represent and to unite the clergy of the Archdiocese in a fraternal and co-operative spirit with one another and with

-The Council will promote an environment that encourages synodality, "in which clergy and laity are called to cooperate with
+the ArchbishopThe Council will promote an environment that encourages synodality, "in which clergy and laity are called to cooperate with the

-the bishop for the good of the whole ecclesial community".
-(Pope Francis: Synod of Bishops, 17 Oct 2015)
+bishop for the good of the whole ecclesial community".
+(Pope Francis: Synod of Bishops, 17 Oct 2015)The Council will assist the Archbishop in evaluating the missionary and pastoral needs of the Archdiocese, and in seeking and proposing ways and means for the effective implementation of initiatives.

 Membership